About The Ottawa Pastoral Care Training Program

 Our Mission Statement

-To Encourage, Enable and Educate all who have a calling to a Ministry of Care nurtured by the love of God, to share their gifts of compassion, understanding, and presence as they journey with those whom they serve.
+To Encourage, Enable and Educate those who have a calling to a Ministry of Care nurtured by the love of God, to share their gifts of compassion, understanding, and presence as they journey with those whom they serve.

 Who We Are